andrewshumway/Fusion_getPut/README.md

                         Import query rewrite objects (if any), default: False.
   --f4                  Use the /apollo/ section of request urls as required by 4.x:  Default=False.
   --keepCollAlias       Do not create Solr collection when the Fusion Collection name does not match the Solr collection.
 Instead, fail if the collection does not exist.  default: True.
+  --linkAndWriteShared  In F5, shared Objects not part of the target App fail to update.
+This flag reverts to 4.2.3 behavior i.e. link and overwrite, default=False
   --debug               Print debug messages while running, default: False.
   --noVerify            Do not verify SSL certificates if using https, default: False.

 ```